charmoniumQ/LALU-Assembler/README.md

 - ld (takes one address)

 ##### Features:
-- Whitespace ignorant
+Whitespace ignorant:

-This:
+This

     add sub ld 1000

-is equivalent to this:
+is equivalent to this

     add
     sub
     ld 100

-- Comments (line comments and block comments)
+Comments (line comments and block comments):

     add // This is a comment
     sub /*